 The new_reference_PIN_PAN_data parameter points to a 12-byte string variable containing the PAN data.
 PAN data is used to recover a PIN from an ISO-0 PIN block.
-If the PIN block is not in ISO-0 format, this value will be ignored, but a 12-byte variable must be specified.
+If the PIN block is not in ISO-0 format, this value is ignored, but a 12-byte area must be specified.